sysops-notes/sysops-notes.github.io/sections/cloudformation.md

 * Must be in the metadata of the resource
 * Helps make complex ec2 configurations readable
-* EC2 instance will query the CloudFormation service tp get the init data
+* EC2 instance will query the CloudFormation service to get the init data
 * Logs to: `/var/log/cfn-init.log`
 	``` yaml
 	MyInstance: